Maximal estimates for averages over space curves: Reductions and preliminaries

 The statement of Theorem \ref{PS6} differs from the one in \cite{PS} in a couple of aspects.
 First, the range of $p$ is enlarged to $p\ge 6$ \footnote{The critical case $p=6$ can be included by interpolation with a trivial estimate.} thanks to the $\ell^p$-decoupling inequality for the cone \cite{BD}.
 Secondly, there is an extra factor $K^{C}$ in \eqref{ps41*}.
-The estimate \eqref{ps41*} can be seen following the argument in \cite{PS}.
+One can easily show the estimate \eqref{ps41*} by following the argument in \cite{PS}.
 It is also possible to deduce \eqref{ps41*} from that with $K\in [2^{-1},2]$ by finite decomposition and making use of scaling and affine transform.
 Uniformity of the bound over $\gamma\in \mathfrak C^D(\vepc)$ is clear.

 The estimate $|\int e^{-i t\gamma(s)\cdot \xi} a(s,t,\xi) ds|\le C_1BK^C|\xi|^{-\frac12}$ follows by \eqref{nondegenerate} and van der Corput's Lemma.
 We thus have $\| A^\gamma[a] f \|_{L^2(\mathbb R^3\times I)} \le C_1B K^{C} \lambda^{-\frac12} \|f\|_{L^2(\mathbb R^3)}$ by Plancherel's theorem.
 Interpolation between the estimate and \eqref{ps41*} with $p=6$ gives